 Will carbon pricing incentivize people to switch, or force them to pay more?

-Indeed, in many countries, people doubt the effectiveness of carbon pricing, especially when its revenues are distributed back to the people and prefer to see the proceeds go towards green spending (Baranzini and Carattini, 2017).
+Indeed, in many countries, people doubt the effectiveness of carbon pricing, especially when its revenues are distributed back to the people, and prefer to see the proceeds go towards green spending (Baranzini and Carattini, 2017).
 One explanation is that citizens see carbon prices predominantly as a revenue-raising instrument and fear a rebound effect if revenues are distributed back to consumers.
 It is tempting to attribute this to a lack of economic literacy – the people simply have difficulties to grapple with the subtle logic of supply and demand when relative prices of clean and dirty goods change.
 Especially for low-income households, however, it is probably an accurate intuition, at least over the short run, that carbon prices on buildings and transport will do little but making heating and driving more expensive.
 Compared to the fossil alternative, green substitutes – heat pumps, electric vehicles – are usually associated with much higher up-front costs.
 While the capital costs of green substitutes are often more than compensated by lower operating costs in the long run, the high upfront costs can seem prohibitive for people without sufficient savings or access to affordable lending, especially as inflation and interest rates rise.
 While consumers have three options to respond to carbon prices – swallow the hike, switch to substitutes or scale down consumption – low-capital households with inelastic consumption needs for heating and transport often see no other way but to pay up.

 Moreover, for consumers, being forced to swallow a price hike in heating and transport costs for lack of financial access to cost-competitive substitutes eventually amounts to a question of fairness.
 To many, the application of the polluter-pays principle only seems fair if they, as polluters, indeed have an economic choice not to pollute.